-A program planning to increase the number of students must submit this application and receive Council approval prior to the enrollment date for the cohort in which the increase will occur (see Glossary, "Enrollment").
-The COA's Evaluation and Analysis Committee will review programs' fully completed applications at a regularly scheduled meeting (December, April, and September) and provide notification of its preliminary decision to programs within 45 business days.
+A program qualifying as significantly increasing the number of first-year students enrolled must submit this application and receive Council approval prior to the enrollment date for the cohort in which the increase will occur (see Glossary, "Enrollment").
+The COA's Evaluation and Analysis Committee will review programs' fully completed applications at a regularly scheduled meeting and may provide notification of its preliminary decision to programs within 45 business days.
+Incomplete applications (or those requiring full Council review) that cannot be preliminarily approved by the Evaluation and Analysis Committee will need to be reviewed at the next scheduled meeting of the COA, if practicable.